JohnFawkes/AURA/README.md

 2. Visit the web UI at `http://localhost:3000`.
 3. Configure the application during the onboarding setup.
 4. Browse your media server's contents.
-5. Choose and apply Mediux image sets.
+5. Choose and apply MediUX image sets.
 6. Optionally save selections for automatic updates.

 > Visit the [Docs](https://mediux-team.github.io/AURA/) for detailed steps.